khqnn/khqnn/README.md

   As a senior software engineer for the Products Pair project, my responsibilities included designing and implementing the predictive algorithm and optimizing system performance.

 - **Challenges Faced**
+  1. ***High latency in retrieving probabilities from transactional database***
-  Implementing the Apriori algorithm was successful, but retrieving probabilities of product pairs from the transactional database each time resulted in high latency, impacting system performance.
+     <b>Challenge: </b> Implementing the Apriori algorithm was successful, but retrieving probabilities of product pairs from the transactional database (MySQL) each time resulted in high latency.
+This negatively impacted system performance and user experience.

-- **Solutions Implemented**
-  Implemented a solution to periodically update data in a denormalized data store from the transactional database (MySQL).
-This denormalized data store contains pre-calculated probabilities of product pairs.
-By querying this denormalized database, the system achieves significantly lower latency, ensuring smooth and efficient operation.
+     <b>Solution: </b> Implemented a denormalized data store that periodically updates data from the transactional database.
+This data store contains pre-calculated probabilities of product pairs, allowing for faster retrieval.
+Scheduled batch processes to update the denormalized data store at regular intervals, ensuring that the data remains current while minimizing the impact on the transactional database.

+  2. ***Ensuring data consistency between transactional and denormalized databases***
+     <b>Challenge: </b> Maintaining consistency between the transactional database and the denormalized data store was crucial to ensure accurate probability calculations and system reliability.
+     <b>Solution: </b> Developed a robust synchronization mechanism to ensure that updates in the transactional database are reflected in the denormalized data store without significant delays.
+Implemented conflict resolution strategies to handle discrepancies between the two data stores, ensuring data integrity and consistency.

+  3. ***Optimizing the Apriori algorithm for large datasets***
+     <b>Challenge: </b> The Apriori algorithm can be computationally intensive, especially when dealing with large transactional datasets, leading to performance issues.
+     <b>Solution: </b> Optimized the Apriori algorithm by implementing efficient data structures and pruning strategies to reduce the search space and computational overhead.
+Utilized parallel processing techniques to distribute the computation across multiple cores or nodes, significantly reducing the time required to calculate product pair probabilities.

+  4. ***Handling real-time updates and maintaining low latency***
+     <b>Challenge: </b> Ensuring that the system can handle real-time updates and maintain low latency for probability queries was essential for providing timely and accurate predictions.
+     <b>Solution: </b> Implemented incremental update mechanisms that allow the system to update probabilities of product pairs in real-time based on new transactional data without requiring a complete recalculation.
+Utilized caching strategies to store frequently accessed probabilities in memory, reducing the need for repetitive database queries and further lowering latency.

 ### Reports management system
 - **Description**